watatomo/tl/enst/idol story/tomoya - to the deutzia-colored you (2).md

 **Tomoya:** Eep!
 D-Don't just show up out of the blue!
 You should've just called out to me...
 Geez.

 Here.
-This is design for my personalized costume.
+This is design for my personalized outfit.
 I took your advice and such, so I thought I'd better show the final outcome to you.

 **Wataru:** So you decided on a design that draws inspiration from idols in the end.

 **Tomoya:** Yeah.
 I'm not able bring out the idol "Tomoya Mashiro's" character yet...
 Which is why the classic idol outfit is the best choice!

 **Wataru:** A wonderful choice.
-You're still pure white at the moment; I can't help but wonder what colors will burst forth from you in the future...
+You're still a blank canvas at the moment; I can't help but wonder what colors you'll paint yourself with in the future...
 I grow more and more eager to observe your growth. [t/n (same as above)]

 **Tomoya:** Ahaha.
 I'm also looking forward to what my future as an idol holds.